lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 In this chapter, we will set up all the base code required to define a basic rendering loop.
 This game loop will have these
 responsibilities: constantly render new frames; get user inputs; and update the game or application state.
 The code presented here is not directly related to Vulkan, but rather the starting point before we dive right in.
-You will see something similar in any other application independently of the specific API they use (this is the reason why we will mainly use large chunks of code here, without explaining step of step every detail).
+You will see something similar in any other application independently of the specific API being used (this is the reason why we will mainly use large chunks of code here, without explaining step by step every detail).

 You can find the complete source code for this chapter [here](../../booksamples/chapter-01).

-When posting source code, we wil use `...` to state that there is code above or below the fragment code in a struct or in a function.
+When posting source code, we will use `...` to state that there is code above or below the fragment code in a struct or in a function.

 ## Build

-The build file (`build.zig`) file is quite standard.
+The build file (`build.zig`) is quite standard.
 It just builds an executable adding the required dependencies and modules.
 We will use the following dependencies:

 - [SDL3](https://github.com/Gota7/zig-sdl3) Zig bindings.
-We will use SDL3 to create windows and handel user input.
+We will use SDL3 to create windows and handle user input.
 In order to add the dependency to the `build.zig.zon` file just execute:
 `zig fetch --save git+https://github.com/Gota7/zig-sdl3#v0.1.5`
 - [TOML](https://github.com/sam701/zig-toml) to be able to parse configuration files.